 Making cookies in advance

 Let’s face it, if you start baking too early, you’re going to run into some issues.
 Like stale and moldy cookies, which aren’t going to help you spread the holiday cheer.
 But on the other hand, if you start baking too late, you might run into a time crunch trying to get it all done.
 What to do, what to do?

-Part of the planning process is deciding what low carb cookie recipes can be made in advance and frozen.
-Not all recipes fit this bill and they change too much upon freezing and thawing.
+Part of the planning process is deciding what Keto Christmas Cookie recipes can be made in advance and frozen.
+Not all recipes fit this bill, as some change too much upon freezing and thawing.
 But others have just the right consistency to be frozen without incident.

 A few things to keep in mind when planning your keto holiday cookies:

 - Most basic almond flour or coconut flour cookies freeze just as well as conventional cookies and don’t change consistency upon thawing.
-By “basic”, I mean ones that don’t have fillings or a lot of decoration.
+By “basic”, I mean ones that don’t have gooey fillings or tons of frosting.

 - Let the cookies cool completely before storing in a container or plastic bag.
 This allows the cookies to firm up properly before storing.
 Warm cookies will also give off condensation in the freezer which could ruin them.